 Upon the first launch, you will see the main application window.
 Here you can create a new RAM Disk, change settings and work with disk images.
 The screenshot below shows the main window with two RAM disks mounted:

 To remove a disk temporarily, choose Disk – Unmount.
 As the name of this command suggests, the disk will be removed from the system (unmounted), but will persist in the list of disks.
 You can mount it again by choosing Disk – Mount.

 The flags shown in the list of disks can have one or more of the following values:

 - R (removable): the disk is mounted as a removable disk.
 Windows will not create the Recycled or System Volume Information folders on this disk.
 It will also be possible to eject the disk via Windows Explorer context menu.

 - W (wipe): the memory allocated for the disk will be securely erased on dismounting the disk.
 This option is recommended if you use the disk for sensitive data.

 - P (persistent): the disk contents will be saved to the associated image file upon shutdown.
 If this flag is not present, the disk is volatile.

 - C (compressed): the disk contents will be compressed when data is written to it.
 This option is only available for NTFS volumes.

 - H (hard disk emulation): the disk is emulated as a complete hard disk drive with partitions.

 - N (NUMA node): the disk is allocated in a selected NUMA node.

 This is how the mounted RAM disks appear in Windows Explorer:

 Note: RAM disks are not visible in the Disk Management console unless the Hard Disk Emulation is turned on.
-On Windows 7 and higher dynamic volumes are also supported for the RAM disks with the Hard Disk Emulation turned on.
+Dynamic volumes are also supported for the RAM disks with the Hard Disk Emulation turned on.